eclipse-sumo/sumo/docs/web/docs/Tutorials/GTFS.md

 - [Lower Saxony and Bremen](https://www.vbn.de/service/entwicklerinfos/)
 - [Hamburg](https://suche.transparenz.hamburg.de/?q=gtfs)

-The GTFS file should be in zip format and contain at least routes.txt, stops.txt, stop_times.txt, trips.txt and calendar_dates.txt.

-This tutorial uses the [June 2016 dataset by VBB](https://www.vbb.de/media/download/5068).
+This tutorial uses the [June 2019 dataset by VBB](https://www.vbb.de/media/download/5347).
 You can either download the data or give the URL of the file directly to the script.
-To keep this tutorial stable, the file has been mirrored at https://sumo.dlr.de/daily/GTFS_VBB_Juni-Dezember-2016.zip.

 # Mapping GTFS data to the network

 If you have all the data available you need to decide on the date you want to model.
 The script cannot find a representative date by itself, you need to find one yourself.
 It is usually advisable to check the calendar for school (and other) holidays in advance.

-For this tutorial we choose 13.07.2016 (a Wednesday).
+For this tutorial we choose 04.09.2019 (a Wednesday).

+Additionally, you can choose which public transport modes should be imported (bus, tram, train, subway and/or ferry).
+By default, all modes will be imported.
+For this tutorial we will only import buses.

+Depending of the input files available, you can choose between two different ways of generating the routes.

+The GTFS files should be in zip format and contain at least routes.txt, stops.txt, stop_times.txt, trips.txt calendar.txt and calendar_dates.txt.
+If your GTFS data doesn't have the shapes.txt file and/or you don't count with the ptLine definitions from OSM, follow the steps of [Routes from shortest path](GTFS.md#routes_from_shortest_path).
+If you do count with the mentioned files, then you can follow the steps of [Routes from OSM](GTFS.md#routes_from_osm).

+## Routes from shortest path

+In this case, the route for each public transport vehicle will be defined by finding the fastest path between stops.

 If you have downloaded the network and the GTFS data (or have the URL) it is as easy as

 ```
-tools/import/gtfs/gtfs2pt.py -n eichwalde.net.xml.gz --gtfs https://sumo.dlr.de/daily/GTFS_VBB_Juni-Dezember-2016.zip --date 20160713 --vtype-output pt_vtypes.xml
+python tools/import/gtfs/gtfs2pt.py -n osm.net.xml --gtfs GTFS_VBB_Juni-Dezember-2019.zip --date 20190904 --modes bus --vtype-output pt_vtypes.xml
 ```

 The script runs for about five minutes and generates several subdirectories but in the end it provides three output files:

 - pt_vtypes.xml
-- GTFS_VBB_Juni-Dezember-2016_publictransport.add.xml (defining the static routes and stops)
+- gtfs_publictransport.add.xml (defining the static routes and stops)
-- GTFS_VBB_Juni-Dezember-2016_publictransport.rou.xml (defining the single public transport vehicles)
+- gtfs_publictransport.rou.xml (defining the single public transport vehicles)

 The vtypes output generates very simple vehicle type definitions for the different public transport modes in use.
 You are encouraged to modify this file and adapt it to the real situation especially concerning capacity (number of seats) for the different modes.
 You may of course also use vehicle types from another source and skip this output.